chrishutchison9/maydayv7-dotfiles/README.md

 <details>
 <summary><b>Build It Yourself</b></summary>

 If you really want to get dirty with Nix and decide to invest oodles of your time into building your own configuration, this repository can be used as inspiration.
-You can check out the list of links below to resourceful Nix documentation/tutorials/projects that may be helpful in your endeavour.
+Follow along with my [NixOS Desktop](https://maydayv7.cc/series/nixos-desktop/) Series

 **Welcome** to the Nix Community! ;)